AnderDevitt/cafe-app/README.md

 This website is an application designed for a local cafe where the manager wishes to have a system that will track staff sign-in and sign-out times for their shifts and then allow the manager to output reports based on this data.
 The application will not be connected to any other systems such as employee databases or payroll, and is to be a self-contained app that will run on a tablet in the cafe for staff to use when clocking in and out, and the managers PC for administrator access.

 ## PURPOSE - Achievement
 The first purpose (recording staff shift times) has been achieved to a degree with a few ongoing issues.
 Unfortunately, the libraries and approaches taken caused many work-arounds to be necessary to achieve this.
 There are some quirks that will be fixed in the next iteration.
-The second purpose (admin functionality) has been partially achieved.
+The second purpose (admin functionality) has been partially mostly achieved by submission.

 ## FUNCTIONALITY AND FEATURES  - Achievement and Changes